Putting down a deposit for a used car

 • Northern Territory.
 No cooling-off period applies.

 • ACT.
-After you've signed the purchase agreement you're entitled to a cooling-off period of three days.
-If you cancel during this time (must be cancelled in writing) the seller can charge you $100 or 1% of the purchase price, whichever is greater.
+Three business day cooling-off period when buying through dealer.
+You can cancel in writing and the seller can charge you $100 or 1% of the purchase price, whichever is greater.

 Elizabeth Barry's headshot